tmsikora/Figures/README.md

 **Simple Android app built in Java using Android Studio**

 App allows users to create a list of figures - circles, triangles and squares.
-Each figure is presented with its icon, adequate attribute (diameter, height, diagonal) and area.
+Each figure is presented with its icon, adequate attribute (diameter, height, diagonal) and a calculated area.

 The list is generated using parameters given by the user: minimal and maximal dimensions of side/radius of figures and the number of figures to generate.
 The list can be sorted by figure types, areas or attributes.